EIEEA in Action

 Green Your Classroom Grant Program

-The classes will present the status of their projects at the Idaho Falls Earth Day Celebration in April 2012.
+The classes presented the status of their projects at the Idaho Falls Earth Day Celebration in April 2012.

 Idaho Falls Earth Day Celebration